 Wolf-Livestock Conflict Prevention Grants were first funded by the Minnesota Legislature in 2017.
 These grants are available to Minnesota livestock producers and provide reimbursement for costs of approved practices to prevent wolf-livestock conflicts.
 Two grant cycles will occur with $120,000 available in total for each.
-The first grant cycle (2017-2018) begins now and will run through June 30, 2018.
-Work for the first grant cycle must be done and expenses reported by June 30, 2018.
+Grants for the first cycle have been awarded and projects are underway.
 The second grant cycle (2018-2019) will begin after July 1, 2018 and will run through June 30, 2019.
 Work for the second grant cycle must be done and expenses reported by June 30, 2019.

 As specified in the legislation, eligible expenses for the grant program will include any or all of the following items: purchase of guard animals, veterinary costs for guard animals, the installation of wolf-barriers which may include pens, fladry and fencing, the installation of wolf-deterring lights and alarms, calving or lambing shelters, or other measures demonstrated to effectively reduce wolf-livestock conflicts.